SystemFw/Scala-World-2019/fibers.md

 ---

-## Asynchrony & Concurrency
+## Chapter 1: Asynchrony & Concurrency

-Conceptually
+A conceptual model

 Note:
 Stress how several terms like process or thread are going to be used